BJP, Opposition exchange heated words in RS over Kharge's remarks | Politics

 ''This House, either side, is a platform of expression.
 This House has to reflect and take note of everything that happens outside. ...everything spoken here carries a great weight.
 Anyone wants to take anything should take recourse to rules,'' he said and asked the LoH to present the point the Treasury members want to make in the House.

 Goyal said, ''Yesterday, Opposition leader Mallikarjun Kharge used foul language in his speech at Alwar.
 He made baseless remarks and tried to keep untruth before the nation.
 I strongly condemn it and demand an apology from him.''
-Kharge should seek an apology from the BJP and the House which has the maximum members from the saffron party, he said.
+Kharge should apologise to the BJP and the House which has maximum members from the saffron party, he said.

 ''The way he has used the foul langauge reflected his thinking and jealousy. ....He (Kharge) may be jealous that his party is not being accepted by people.
 Use of such foul language is an insult of this House and all citizens,'' Goyal said.
 He further said that after the country's Independence Mahatma Gandhi had said that the Congress should be disbanded, and Kharge's behaviour shows what the Father of the Nation had said was true.

 Kharge does not even know how to give a speech.
-Till he seeks apology he has no right to stay in the House, he added.
+Till he apologises, he has no right to stay in the House, he added.
 As Treasury members continued to demand an apology, the chairman asked the LoH to control members and maintain decorum.

 Kharge said there was no need to discuss the issue as the remarks were made in Alwar during the Bharat Jodo Yatra.

 ''What I had said politically was outside the House and not in the House.
-There is no need to discuss here,'' he said while maintaining that the BJP did not have any role during the country's freedom movement.
-Kharge's statement evoked unruly scenes in the House and the Chairman asked the members not to set a bad example.
+There is no need to discuss here,'' he said Kharge's statement evoked unruly scenes in the House and the Chairman asked the members not to set a bad example.

 ''We are setting a very bad example. ..This kind of conduct gives a bad name...Even the observations of the chair that are wholesome are indigestible.
 What a painful scenario we are having.
 Trust me, 135 crore people are laughing at us.
 They are concerned and thinking that we cannot listen to each other,'' the chair said.
 There may be a difference of opinion among members but one should not indulge in ''tit for tat'' like children, he said and asked Kharge to continue his statement.